Understanding prebiotic fibers

-Prebiotics and Probiotics are not the same
+Prebiotics and probiotics are often mentioned together, but they are not the same.

 Probiotics

-are live microorganisms, such as bifidobacteria and lactobacilli, that provide health benefits when consumed in adequate amounts.
+In contrast, probiotics are live microorganisms, such as bifidobacteria and lactobacilli, that provide health benefits when consumed in adequate amounts.
 They pass through the gut without becoming permanent residents.

-Proven Prebiotics: Inulin, Oligofructose and Galacto-oligosaccharide
+Proven prebiotics: Inulin, oligofructose and galacto-oligosaccharide

 Inulin